microsoft/Kusto-Query-Language/doc/isnullfunction.md

 ---
 title: isnull() - Azure Data Explorer
-description: This article describes isnull() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the isnull() function to check if the argument value is null. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # isnull()